 The purpose of this activity is to practice setting up and conducting the method developed by Lionel Milberger, described here.
 This is a low cost, passive method for detecting hydrogen sulfide gas, in which you prepare a copper pipe or sheet for potential hydrogen sulfide exposure, mount it for potential exposure, and then take it down in a few days.
 You will take pictures of the copper before and after this exposure period to observe any discoloration of the copper.

 This activity is meant to practice Lionel's method, rather than to observe hydrogen sulfide or identify a source of hydrogen sulfide emissions.
-Thus, we will not be including a study design in this activity, and rather, will mount copper sheets at convenient locations around the grounds at LUMCON.
-We anticipate we will mount sheets outside the dorm, near the wetlands, and potentially near exhausting small marine vessels.
+Thus, did not be include a study design in this activity, and rather, simply mounted copper sheets at convenient locations around the grounds at LUMCON, near the wetlands.

 The limit of detection, rate of reaction, and chemical selectivity are unknown for this method.
 It is also currently unknown what copper sulfide compounds are formed, and what potential copper oxides are formed in the absence or presence of hydrogen sulfide.
 Since oxygen is orders of magnitude more concentrated in the atmosphere than hydrogen sulfide, understanding copper-oxygen reactions, and how they may influence copper-sulfur reactions will be important.
 There are good preliminary indications that copper sulfide (also known as cupric sulfide) tarnish is visible and distinguishable from cuprous oxide, and forms over the course of a few days exposure to hydrogen sulfide laden air.
 It may prove difficult to distinguish between cupric oxide and copper sulfide though (see more in the Future Questions section below).

 To conduct this method, you will need: